ng-zi-yi/ID-Assignment-1/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+-After completing the navigation header, when I opened the menu in mobile view and scrolled down, I discovered that the position of the header was not fixed so there was a gap in the navigation menu in mobile view.
+I fixed it by setting the position of the navigation header to fixed.
 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Credits